jkomoros/boardgame/TUTORIAL.md

 These values are used primarily just so the webapp can create reasonable fields in the UI.

 Another extension point is `GameDelegate.LegalConfig()`.
-When a Game is being `SetUp`, just after the number of players is checked for legality, the config object is passed to that method.
-If it returns an error then SetUp will fail. `DefaultGameDelegate` just verifies that all of the keys and values are legal according to the return value of `Configs()`, which is almost always what you want.
+When a Game is being set up, just after the number of players is checked for legality, the config object is passed to that method.
+If it returns an error then `NewGame` will fail. `DefaultGameDelegate` just verifies that all of the keys and values are legal according to the return value of `Configs()`, which is almost always what you want.

 There are two other methods on `GameDelegate`,  `ConfigKeyDisplay` and `ConfigValueDisplay`, which are used to get strings to show to the user in the web app UI.